danbev/learning-ai/notes/llama.md

 ```
 Where we are looping over the `embd_inp`, the tokens of our prompt, and adding
 them to `embd`.

 After this there is some printing but I'll skip the details of that here.

-The next if block the following and now since we have added all the tokens to
+The next if-block the following and now since we have added all the tokens to
 embd it will have a size of 10, and `n_consumed` will also be 10:
 ```c++
         if ((int) embd_inp.size() <= n_consumed) {